 Mikines – Best Artist in the Faroe Islands

-The real history of art in the Faroe Islands begins in 1927 with an exhibition held in Tórshavn by three young artists: William Heinesen, Jákup Olsen, and Sámal Joensen-Mikines.
+The real history of art in the Faroe Islands begins in 1927.
+Three young artists held an exhibition in Tórshavn, the capital.
+The young artists were William Heinesen, Jákup Olsen, and Sámal Joensen-Mikines.

 It was the youngest of the three exhibitors who was to achieve international attention and spark off the impulse to paint among many of his fellow countrymen.
 Sámal Joensen-Mikines (1906-1979), is the father of art in the Faroe Islands.

-Whereas his early paintings are quite naturalistic, and record his home surroundings in careful detail, Sámal Joensen-Mikines later become highly original in his use of colour and design, and the best of his paintings are psychologically very suggestive.
+Whereas his early paintings are quite naturalistic, and record his home surroundings in careful detail, Sámal Joensen-Mikines later become highly original in his use of colour and design.
+The best of his paintings are psychologically very suggestive.

 You can see his famous painting “Home from the Funeral” at the Art Museum in Tórshavn.
 This painting evokes the inevitability and fatalism of a Greek tragedy; his characters are painted in dark, greenish colours with faces and hands accentuated.